 - Road signs that impede a motorists vision

 - Defective car or bike components

-While intersections are the most common place to see or experience a bike accident, a National Transport Safety Board report stated that accidents on the side of the road cause more significant injuries because the speeds are higher than at intersections because of stop signs, traffic lights or turning vehicles.
-Your O'Fallon, MO bike accident lawyer at Halvorsen Klote will carry out a thorough investigation into your accident to determine the cause of your injuries and who is liable for your damages.
+While most bike accidents happen at intersections, a National Transport Safety Board report relayed that accidents between intersections cause more serious injuries because both the motor vehicle and bicycle are traveling at higher speeds.
+Your O'Fallon, MO bike accident lawyer at Halvorsen Klote will perform an exhaustive investigation into your accident to determine the cause of your injuries and who is liable for your damages.

 What Are Common Injuries from O'Fallon, MO Bicycle Accidents?

 Bicyclists are at a higher risk for severe injuries than anyone else on the road.
 Some of the most common injuries our lawyer for bicycle accident team has helped O'Fallon, MO residents receive compensation for include:

 - Brain injuries